fabianwilflingsederxxxl/techstack-tutorial/08-better-styles/Readme.md

 This allows us to use media queries and responsive design in general.

-We're now adding the font-family in our css and create a container and row class that can get used by our react components.
+We're now adding the font-family in our css and creating a container and row class that can get used by our react components.

 **Replace** content of `shared/styles/main.scss`